GQ on the EQ++

-GQ on the EQ++ is a 2001 compilation album by Miguel Trost De Pedro under the alias of kid606.
+GQ on the EQ++ is a 2001 compilation album by kid606.
 It was released by Tigerbeat6 on June 19, 2001.
 The album is an expanded version of his previous extended play release GQ on the EQ that included all tracks from the album, unreleased songs from the recording sessions and other recordings from tour shows, various artist compilation albums and split singles.

 Production

 All songs on the album were created between 1997 and 1999.
 The first six tracks were taken from the original 10" vinyl release of the extended play GQ on the EQ that was released by 555 of Leeds records.
 Tracks 7 through 12 were parts of various artists based compilation albums or releases previously available from a tour.
 The tracks "The Ten and the Zero" and "Staying Home from School" were unreleased tracks recording originally during the GQ on the EQ sessions.

 Style

 Ned Raggett of Allmusic described the album as an example of de Pedro's "extreme loop/sample treatments and glitch rhythms".